Optimal displacement detection of arbitrarily-shaped levitated dielectric objects using optical radiation: Introduction

 This paper is structured as follows.
-In Sec. \ref{sec:theory} we describe the theoretical approach being used for determining the radiation information pattern based on Fisher information.
+In Sec. \ref{sec:theory} we describe the theoretical approach being used for determining IRP based on Fisher information.
 In Sec. \ref{sec:methods} we describe its numerical implementation in several computational packages and conduct a comparison of the results.
 In Sec. \ref{sec:results} we present and discuss numerical IRPs in a focused Gaussian beam trap and counter propagating beam trap for an ideal reference field for spheres, plates, and rods.
 For the case of Mie scattering by spheres, we show the equivalence between our results and those in Ref. \cite{maurer2022quantum}.
-In section \ref{sec:reference}, we present an example of numerical results for lab-relevant Gaussian reference fields and propose detector geometries for practical imaging configurations.
+In section \ref{sec:reference}, we present an example of numerical results for lab-relevant Gaussian reference fields and consider detector geometries for practical detection configurations.
 Finally we conclude with a discussion of future applications of relevance to the optomechanics community, including the detection of high frequency gravitational waves.